Jha-Pranav/OpenTransformer/productivity-tools/TerminalDebuggingAssistant.md

 This script automatically captures the last executed command in your shell (Bash or Zsh) and checks if it resulted in an error.
 If an error occurs, it queries a local AI model using Ollama to generate insights and suggestions for fixing the issue.
 The response is then displayed in a visually enhanced format using `glow` and `lolcat`.

-## Features
+## How it Works

-- Works with **Bash** and **Zsh**(Has some parsing issue.
-Feel free to fix and raise a merge request)
+-- Capturing the Last Command: The script captures the last command executed in your terminal (works with both Bash and Zsh).
-- Captures and analyzes failed commands
+Error Detection: It checks if the command resulted in an error by analyzing the exit code.
-- Queries a local AI model for debugging insights
+-- Querying the AI Model: If there’s an error, the script sends the failed command and error message to a local AI model (using Ollama) to provide insights and debugging suggestions.
-- Displays results with enhanced formatting
+-- Displaying Results: The AI response is formatted for easy reading with the help of glow and lolcat for some fun, and it's displayed in your terminal.
-- Ensures that duplicate API calls are avoided using a lock file
+-- Lock File Mechanism: The script ensures that API calls are not repeated unnecessarily by using a lock file mechanism, which prevents multiple requests for the same error.

 ## Installation Steps